seothemes/hooks/README.md

 ## How it works

 Hook objects are stored in the static `$hooks` variable in the `hook_container` function.
-Hooks be added and removed from the container at any point just like regular hooks.
+Hooks can be added and removed from the container at any point just like regular hooks.

 The `add_hook` function accepts the same arguments as `add_action` and `add_filter`, with the addition of "alias" as the second argument.